abbreviatedman/class-gitconfig/README.md

 ### Happy Path

-1. Clone or download this repo.
+1. Clone or download this repo to anywhere on your machine (`git clone https://github.com/abbreviatedman/class-gitconfig`).
+2. Navigate into the repo's directory (`cd class-gitconfig`).
-2. Move the file `.gitconfig` into your home directory.
+2. Copy the file `.gitconfig` into your home directory (`cp .gitconfig ~`).

 ### If You Have A Git Config File Already